PRIMATES &

 It accumulates and, at some point, it starts hindering the effectiveness of your grooming.

-Even if your nails look disgusting, I have not encountered any hygienic or health problem linked to this condition.
+Even if your nails look disgusting, I've not encountered any hygienic or health problem linked to this condition.

 The only solution is to periodically visit the nearest sink to wash off the grub.